ralphguinucud/numerical_methods/README.md

 # Numerical Methods for Ordinary and Partial Differential Equations

+# By: Czarmaigne De Guzman and Ralph Jayson Guinucud

 # Newton-Raphson Method Documentation

 This documentation provides an overview of the Python code that implements the Newton-Raphson method for finding approximate solutions to equations.
 The Newton-Raphson method is an iterative numerical technique used to find the roots of real-valued functions.